tburnett/jupydoc/README.md

-# Generating documents in Jupyter: jupydoc
+# Generating documents in Jupyterlab: jupydoc

 This package allows a Jupyter user to produce nicely formatted documention of an analysis, at the same time as performing the analysis.